pantaluna/esp32-mjd-starter-kit/Projects/esp32_ds3231_clock_using_lib/components/mjd_ds3231/_doc/01 ZS042 blue rectangular RTC Module/README.md

 ## FAQ
 - OK 3.3V - 5V.
-- The board requires a CR2032 Lithium battery (non rechargeable).
+- The board requires a CR2032 Lithium battery (non rechargeable!).
 - Crystal oscillator frequency = 32kHz.
 - Accuracy: 1 second.
 - The contents of the time and calendar registers are in *the binary-coded decimal (BCD) format*.